First Published: 1 February 2024

 Key Performance Indicators (KPIs): The Metrics that Matter

-Now that we’ve deciphered the P&L’s main sections of the Restaurant P&L let’s look at some key performance indicators like report card grades for a restaurant.
+Now that we’ve deciphered the main sections of the Restaurant P&L, let’s look at some key performance indicators, such as report card grades for a restaurant.

 Labour Cost Percentage: Calculated by dividing labour costs by total revenue and multiplying by 100, this KPI reveals the portion of income spent on staff salaries.
 Keeping this percentage in check ensures a healthy balance between labour costs and revenue.
 Cost of Labour can be as low as 18% to 23% in Fast Food restaurants and from 28% to as much as 35% in fine dining restaurants.